hexaxsoftwares/houx.js/README.md

 2. The ***template*** option: A string based option that is used to define your widget markup texts.
 Its recommended to use backticks while parsing this option to leverage the use of multline system.

-You can parse any valid html markup to the template option, hexax only provides you with addition compile time semantics to help you build efficiently.
+You can parse any valid html markup to the template option, houx only provides you with addition compile time semantics to help you build efficiently.

 In the previous example, we've crafted a simple widget that conveys a greeting message.
 The `model` function establishes the widget's initial data store, and the `template` option defines the UI structure using the string based markup texts.
-Note how the model defined property via the inScope this keyword was to be accessed within the template tags directly by using the hexax interpolation syntax
+Note how the model defined property via the inScope this keyword was to be accessed within the template tags directly by using the houx interpolation syntax
 `{{ greeting }}`
 > Note: The properties are accessed directly, you don't have to access them through `this`

-Without using the hexax based interpolation syntax, javascript provides you with a string interpolation system within the  backticks multline strings syntax.
+Without using the houx based interpolation syntax, javascript provides you with a string interpolation system within the  backticks multline strings syntax.
 But accessing `this` in the template option will rather point to the wrapping object.
 Same foul occurs if you are using a class based widget type, it will point to the class object.
 For example